 Manufacturers Facing IVC Filter Lawsuits

-Currently, more than 14,000 lawsuits are pending against these manufacturers, with the majority filed against C. R. Bard and Cook Medical.
+Currently, more than 14,000 lawsuits are pending against these IVC filter manufacturers.
+The majority are filed against C. R. Bard and Cook Medical.

 Current IVC Filter Litigation